vlimki/tuillama/README.md

 # tuillama

 Finally, a minimalist yet competent Ollama interface.

+**Features:**

+* Really fast and minimal
+* Vim keys
-Fast, Vim keys, beautiful markdown formatting on the terminal, dynamic compilation to HTML for viewing LaTeX.
+* Beautiful markdown formatting and syntax highlighting on the terminal
+* Dynamic compilation to HTML for viewing LaTeX

 ![Preview](media/preview1.png)